Camino de Santiago: Scallop symbol

-Medieval routes
+Medieval route history

 The earliest records of visits paid to the shrine at Santiago de Compostela date from the 9th century, in the time of the Kingdom of Asturias and Galicia.
 The pilgrimage to the shrine became the most renowned medieval pilgrimage, and it became customary for those who returned from Compostela to carry back with them a Galician scallop shell as proof of their completion of the journey.
 This practice gradually led to the scallop shell becoming the badge of a pilgrim.

 The earliest recorded pilgrims from beyond the Pyrenees visited the shrine in the middle of the 11th century, but it seems that it was not until a century later that large numbers of pilgrims from abroad were regularly journeying there.
 The earliest records of pilgrims that arrived from England belong to the period between 1092 and 1105.
 However, by the early 12th century the pilgrimage had become a highly organized affair.

 One of the great proponents of the pilgrimage in the 12th century was Pope Callixtus II, who started the Compostelan Holy Years.